Hong Kong Disney opens as COVID eases; Shanghai deaths rise

 “It’s been such a long time since coming here, last time was in December,” she said.
 “I really missed it.”

-Theme parks are currently allowed to operate at 50% capacity, and visitors must show proof of vaccination.
+Theme parks can now operate at 50% capacity, and visitors must show proof of vaccination.
 Disney employees held up signs reminding people to keep social distance.

 In mainland China, the death toll rose to 25 in an outbreak in Shanghai that has all but shut down the country’s largest city.
 Health authorities said Thursday that eight more people had died in the previous day.
 The relatively low number of reported deaths highlights China’s use of much narrower criteria than the rest of the world for its pandemic statistics.